An easy grilling that will leave them raving. Good for a weekend company lunch or a weeknight. Very moist and tasty.

 - Clean oil and preheat grill on high.

-- Rinse and pat dry chick breast.
+- Pat dry chick breast.
 Trim of any fat and bone.

 - Cut any huge chicken breasts into fillets.